Understanding the Eviction Process

 What If The Collection Agency Cannot Collect The Debt?

-The unpaid debt will be reported, affecting the tenant’s credit report and future rental or financing opportunities.
+The unpaid debt will be reported, affecting the resident’s credit report and future rental or financing opportunities.
 Consult a tax advisor for potential debt write-off advice.

 When Are Eviction Papers Filed?

-Eviction papers are filed on the 16th of every month for tenants with an outstanding rent balance.
+Eviction papers are filed on the 16th of every month for residents with an outstanding rent balance.

 How Long Does The Eviction Process Last?